Kartik-236/kartik-236/README.md

 Computer Science student interested in backend development, cybersecurity, Linux systems, and low-level software concepts.

-I like building projects that help me understand how systems actually work internally — whether it's secure data wiping, file compression, backend services, or forensic analysis workflows.
+I enjoy building projects that help me understand how software and systems behave internally — from secure data wiping and forensic workflows to backend services and file processing tools.

 ---

-## What I’m Working On
+## Currently Exploring

 - Backend development with Python
-- Linux-based applications and tooling
+- Linux-based tooling and applications
 - Secure systems and data handling
 - APIs, databases, and application logic
 - Systems programming concepts